nofxx/postgis_adapter/README.markdown

 Postgis Adapter for ActiveRecord
 ================================

-Adaptation of:
+A plugin for ActiveRecord which manages the PostGIS geometric columns in a transparent way (that is like the other base data type columns).
-  This is the Spatial Adapter for Rails 0.1.1.
-It is a plugin for Rails which manages the MySql Spatial and PostGIS geometric columns in a transparent way (that is like the other base data type columns).
 It also provides a way to manage these columns in migrations.
-It replaces both the "PostGIS Adapter for Rails" and "MySql Spatial Adapter for Rails" plugins.

-Add PostGIS only fucntions.
+Adaptation of: Spatial Adapter plugin for Rails.

-PostGIS only.
+*PostGIS only*.
-Rails 2+ only.
+*Rails 2+ only*.

 Dependencies
 ------------

-  GeoRuby >= 0.1.1 of the GeoRuby gem (http://rubyforge.org/projects/georuby/) :
+- georuby
-	gem install georuby
+- postgis

 Installation